DQL Function Reference¶

 Syntax:

-Description: rate calculates the average growth rate of a Counter metric within a time window.
-For monotonically increasing Counter-type metrics, aggregating raw values directly is meaningless; the growth rate needs to be calculated first.
+rate calculates the average growth rate of a Counter metric within a time window.
+For monotonically increasing Counter-type metrics, directly aggregating raw values is meaningless; growth rate needs to be calculated first.

 Use Cases: